turboapps/docs/building/working_with_turbo_studio/b-snapshot_install.md

 There are many options for virtual machine software including VMWare Workstation, Oracle Virtual Box (free) and Microsoft Virtual PC.
 In this example I will be using Oracle Virtual Box.

-TurboStudio can be downloaded from [https://turbo.net/studio](https://turbo.net/studio)
+TurboStudio can be downloaded from [https://turbo.net/studio](https://turbo.net/studio).

-In this example I will be creating a snapshot of Google Chrome.
+In this example we will be creating a snapshot of Google Chrome.

 ![](/components/docs/building/working_with_turbo_studio/VM2.png)